 Where candidates had allowed sufficient time to produce a detailed commentary and had covered a range of features from their own writing, perceptive and accurate analytical commentaries were produced; if they prioritise planning and writing for Section B, candidates are more likely to cover a range of different methods and effects within the commentary.
-For some candidates, writing over-long responses for Section A limited the time available to produce a meaningful response for Section B.
+For a few candidates, writing over-long responses for Section A limited the time available to produce a meaningful response for Section B.

 Many candidates were able to make some insightful and considered comments on audience, purpose and context and link these to register and tone.
-There was often a clear sense of who would be reading their blog and why they might be interested in the visit to Edinburgh.
-Moreover, candidates were often able to discuss the significance of blogs as online, interactive texts where writers can build up an established relationship with a readership over time.
-In some cases this led to perceptive comments on the relationship between language and technology.
-It was encouraging to see that a number of candidates at all levels had made specific decisions about audience, purpose and context before writing their blogs, enabling them to make detailed comments about these factors in their response to Section B.
+There was often a clear sense of who would be listening to their presentation and why they might be interested in the in the topic of fairy stories and folk tales.
+Moreover, this had enabled candidates to tailor their anecdotes, facts or details from the texts to build their listeners' interest in the origins and history of these stories, as well guiding decisions made about register and tone.
+It was encouraging to see that the majority of candidates at all levels had made specific decisions about audience, purpose and context before writing their speeches, enabling them to make detailed comments about these factors in their response to Section B.